retrocomputacion/retrobbs/readme.md

  - Added `lines` and `busy` parameters to the configuration file
  - Added `encoders` directory.
 Encoder modules provide encoding/decoding functions for different platforms.
  - Introducing TML markup/scripting language, moving towards an encoding agnostic BBS.
 Some functions now expect parameters in this format.
+ - New STAT internal function for displaying some basic BBS and user statistics

 __Changes/Bug fixes__:
  - Simplified initial terminal feature check, now is more reliable.